Horse64/old-core.horse64.org/docs/Design.md

 - **Readability over conciseness:**
-  Keeping the language approachable is usually preferred to saving advanced coders letters to type out, unless the impact is too grave.
+  Keeping the language approachable is usually preferred to saving advanced programmers letters to type out, unless the impact is too grave.

 - **Self-contained tooling over perfect implementation:**
   Having a less optimal implementation is preferred over adding in